Simon-Pu/Temp/README.md

 # How to check NV CUDA and cuDNN version
 1. cat /usr/local/cuda/version.txt
-		If the script above doesn¡¦t work, try this: nvcc  --version
+   If the script above doesn't work, try this: " nvcc --version "

 2. cat /usr/local/cuda/include/cudnn.h | grep CUDNN_MAJOR -A 2
       or
    cat /usr/include/cudnn.h | grep CUDNN_MAJOR -A 2

 3. To check GPU Card info, deep learner might use this all the time. nvidia-smi

 # Speed Up your PyTorch models
 https://towardsdatascience.com/speed-up-your-algorithms-part-1-pytorch-56d8a4ae7051